InterDigitalInc/AdvantEDGE/go-packages/meep-loc-serv-client/docs/SubscriptionsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **ZonalTrafficSubPutById**
-> InlineResponse201 ZonalTrafficSubPutById(ctx, subscriptionId, zonalTrafficSubscription)
+> ResponseZonalTrafficSubscription ZonalTrafficSubPutById(ctx, subscriptionId, zonalTrafficSubscription)

 This operation is used for updating an individual subscription to zonal traffic change notification.